CIVA-Lab/CNV-Classification/README.md

 </br>

-# How to use DeepCNVDELTA
+# How to use CNV Classification

 There are four main folders in our repository: